lightfoot-labs/rsc-badge-programming/README.md

 As the battery drains, the voltage drops and this difference between the battery voltage and the output voltage becomes larger and the components have to 'work' harder to make up for it.
 More current flowing through components also mean they get hot, particularly the Schottky diodes (which are rated to 1A but will still get hot at lower currents).
 Battery discharge capacity is not a linear function, either.
 Battery drainage will occur either way, but you can see how a high brightness setting can create this feedback loop faster than the current brightness setting.

-Compare that to USB where the input voltage is (should be) consistent.
+Compare that to powering the board via the USB port, where the input voltage is (should be) consistent.
 Components might still get hot due to lots of current flowing through them, but with a constant input voltage, you won't have to worry about a growing voltage differential.
 Note though that some devices will not provide more than 500mA of current over USB.

 **TL;DR: A brightness of "80" was chosen because it seemed to be a good trade-off between battery consumption and visual brightness.
 Powering via batteries is not a simple linear relationship and you should probably keep the brightness below 90 (out of 255).
 Powering over USB gives you more flexibility.**